orientechnologies/orientdb-docs/sql/SQL-Update-Edge.md

 - **`LOCK`** Defines how the record locks between the load and update.
 You can choose between the following lock strategies:
   - `DEFAULT` Disables locking.
 Use this in the event of concurrent updates.
 It throws an exception in the event of conflict.
   - `RECORD` Locks the record during the update.
+- **`UPSERT`** Updates a record if it exists or inserts a new record if it doesn't.
+This avoids the need to execute two commands, (one for each condition, inserting and updating).
 - **`LIMIT`** Defines the maximum number of records to update.